"Pallant Chambers has ‘great depth’ in commercial, employment, property and family law."Legal 500

 BSB Number: 70092

-Callum joined Pallant as a tenant following his successful completion of 12 months’ pupillage in chambers.
+Callum joined Pallant as a tenant in 2019 following his successful completion of pupillage in Chambers.

 He accepts instructions in all of Chambers’ civil practice areas, and has a particular interest in Chancery and Property law.